Table of contents

 The Bald-faced hornet is actually not a true hornet- it is a yellow jacket.
 The only hornet in North America is the European hornet.
 The bald-faced hornet gets its name from the ivory-white markings on the face, thorax, legs, and abdomen.
 Bald-faced hornet’s nests often grow up to the size of a basketball or larger.
-Their size and aggressive nature are what make removing these nests difficult and something you should leave to the experts.
+Their size and aggressive nature make removing these nests difficult and something you should leave to the experts.

 The Biology and Lifecycle of Bald-faced Hornet Removal

 The hornet queen and her offspring range in size from 13mm to 20mm.
 The queen is usually the largest yellow jacket in the colony.
 In the spring, fertilized queens overwinter in protected places.
-Bald-faced hornets overwinter in hollow trees, rock piles, under bark and in the walls and attics of buildings.
-In the spring they become active and begin to build their nests.
+Bald-faced hornets overwinter in hollow trees, rock piles, under bark, and buildings’ walls and attics.
+In the spring, they become active and begin to build their nests.

 Bald-faced hornets are very aggressive when it comes to protecting their nest.
 Contact an expert to remove your bald-faced hornet nest safely with a guarantee and at a reasonable cost.
 Individuals without medical concerns and with a degree of daring could attempt to exterminate the colony nest.

 Spraying a ‘wasp and hornet’ spray into the nest opening during the nighttime is safest.
-The bald-faced hornet nest should be scouted during daylight in order to determine the best approach.
+The bald-faced hornet nest should be scouted during daylight to determine the best approach.
 Treatment at night will not disturb the wasps before the introduction of the insecticide.
 Do not stand far away from the nest and spray it recklessly.
 This will only treat the nest’s exterior and anger the colony, increasing the risk of stings.
 The hornet spray should be directed into the nest opening with continuous spray force until hornet activity has subsided.